 Best Time To See Fall Foliage In Massachusetts

 First thing’s first, if you’re looking for the best fall foliage in Massachusetts, you’ll need to know when to plan your visit.
-The short answer is – it depends, but generally the first two weeks of October is a safe bet for most places in Massachusetts.
+The short answer is – it depends, but generally the second and third weeks of October are a safe bet for most places in Massachusetts.

 For places like The Berkshires, you’ll want to plan your trip around the second week of October to try and see peak foliage, and for places around the central part of the state, the second to third week of October is ideal.